simbaesther/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 8-print_base16.c : a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 * 9-print_comb.c : a program that prints all possible combinations of single-digit numbers
 * 100-print_comb3.c :  a program that prints all possible different combinations of two digits
 * 101-print_comb4.c : a program that prints all possible different combinations of three digits.
+* 102-print_comb5.c : a program that prints all possible combinations of two two-digit numbers.